Last modified: June 09, 2022

 A <-- B <-- C <-- D <-- E (master, HEAD)

 Here, both the master branch and the HEAD pointer refer to the most recent commit (E).
-So, the HEAD is not detached.
+Thus, the HEAD is not detached.

-However, if we switch to commit C, the HEAD pointer detaches and points to C, but the master branch remains at E:
+However, if you switch to commit C, the HEAD pointer detaches and points to C, while the master branch remains at E:

 A <-- B <-- C (HEAD) <-- D <-- E (master)

-In this state, any new commits won't be part of the master branch.
-Let's say we make a new commit (F), this commit will be unassociated with any branch:
+In this detached state, any new commits made will not be part of the master branch.
+For example, creating a new commit (F) would result in:

 A <-- B <-- C (HEAD) <-- F